 We will take copies of these at enrolment and keep them for our records.
 You will not be able to enrol on your course if you do not provide us with these documents.

 - Provide us with up-to-date contact details

 We are required to keep up-to-date contact details (address and phone number) for all of our international students.
 If you move or change your phone number, you need to let us know.
-You can update your details using myBU or by contacting askBU.
+You can update your details using myHub or by contacting AskBU.